Monu-Yaduwanshi/Monu-Yaduwanshi/README.md

 🔹 Exploring **AI-powered mobile applications**
 🔹 Love solving real-world problems through technology 🌍

-## Hi there 👋

-I'm **Monu Yaduwanshi**, a dedicated Computer Science and Engineering student passionate about building software solutions for real-world challenges.

 - 🌱 I’m currently learning ...
 B.Tech in Computer Science and Engineering (CSE)
 - 👯 I’m looking to collaborate on ...
 Android development, Java projects, and web development using HTML, CSS, JavaScript, and Java Servlets